Hello world: How to be human in the age of the machine

 In this talk, Hannah Fry, an Associate Professor in the mathematics of cities from University College London, will take you on a tour of the good, the bad and the downright ugly of the algorithms that surround us.
 She will lift the lid on their inner workings, demonstrate their power, expose their limitations, and examine whether they really are an improvement on the humans they are replacing.

 About the speaker:

 Hannah Fry is an Associate Professor in the mathematics of cities from University College London.
 In her day job she uses mathematical models to study patterns in human behaviour, and has worked with governments, police forces, health analysts and supermarkets.
 Her TED talks have amassed millions of views and she has fronted television documentaries for the BBC and PBS; she also hosts the long-running science podcast, ‘The Curious Cases of Rutherford & Fry’ with the BBC.

-Our Internations group will meet in the bar on theProtected content before the talk, where you can relax, meet likeminded people with an interest in science, and have a drink.
+Our Internations group will meet in the bar on theProtected content at 6:15pm before the talk, where you can relax, meet likeminded people with an interest in science, and have a drink.

 Please book your ticket in advance here

 Sorry, but you are not allowed to join this Activity Group!

 We are afraid that you cannot join, because the Consuls have limited access to this Activity Group.

 If you would like to explore other InterNations Activities in your Local Community, please have a look at this overview page.